stephen-l/instadown/README.md

 # instadown
-Download instagram images and videos automatically
+Simple webscraper to download pictures and videos from instagram